Best practices for writing DockerfilesEstimated reading time: 26 minutes

 images and the cache is not used.

-These recommendations help you to write an efficient and maintainable
+These recommendations are designed to help you create an efficient and

-Whenever possible, use current Official Repositories as the basis for your image.
-We recommend the Alpine image since it’s very tightly controlled and kept minimal (currently under 5 mb), while still being a full distribution.
+Whenever possible, use current official repositories as the basis for your images.
+We recommend the Alpine image as it is tightly controlled and small in size (currently under 5 MB), while still being a full Linux distribution.

 You can add labels to your image to help organize images by project, record